Bank of America Corp DE Sells 354,667 Shares of Hologic, Inc. (NASDAQ:HOLX)

 A number of other institutional investors also recently made changes to their positions in HOLX.
 Oppenheimer & Co.
 Inc. raised its holdings in Hologic by 343.8% in the 2nd quarter.
 Oppenheimer & Co.
 Inc. now owns 29,617 shares of the medical equipment provider’s stock worth $1,976,000 after purchasing an additional 22,944 shares during the period.
 Hallmark Capital Management Inc. bought a new stake in Hologic during the second quarter valued at about $214,000.
 Handelsbanken Fonder AB raised its holdings in Hologic by 53.4% during the second quarter.
 Handelsbanken Fonder AB now owns 94,451 shares of the medical equipment provider’s stock valued at $6,302,000 after acquiring an additional 32,886 shares during the period.
 Kistler Tiffany Companies LLC raised its holdings in Hologic by 28.2% during the second quarter.
 Kistler Tiffany Companies LLC now owns 1,045 shares of the medical equipment provider’s stock valued at $70,000 after acquiring an additional 230 shares during the period.
 Finally, CX Institutional raised its holdings in Hologic by 38.1% during the second quarter.
 CX Institutional now owns 602 shares of the medical equipment provider’s stock valued at $40,000 after acquiring an additional 166 shares during the period.
 90.93% of the stock is currently owned by institutional investors.

-In related news, insider Benjamin Jordan Cohn sold 2,570 shares of Hologic stock in a transaction dated Friday, November 19th.
-The stock was sold at an average price of $75.79, for a total value of $194,780.30.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-Company insiders own 1.20% of the company’s stock.
+In other Hologic news, insider Benjamin Jordan Cohn sold 2,570 shares of the business’s stock in a transaction that occurred on Friday, November 19th.
+The stock was sold at an average price of $75.79, for a total transaction of $194,780.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
+1.20% of the stock is owned by insiders.

 HOLX opened at $77.22 on Thursday.
 The firm has a market cap of $19.41 billion, a P/E ratio of 10.73, a P/E/G ratio of 1.62 and a beta of 1.11.
 Hologic, Inc. has a 12 month low of $60.10 and a 12 month high of $85.00.
 The company has a current ratio of 2.39, a quick ratio of 2.01 and a debt-to-equity ratio of 0.65.
 The stock has a 50-day moving average of $73.71 and a 200 day moving average of $72.85.